biuu-ui/node-electron-plugin-prompts/README.md

 <div align="center">
 <h6>Create customized dialog prompts using templates.</h6>
-<h1>🔅 Electron Dialogs 🔅</h1>
+<h1>🔅 Electron Prompts & Dialogs 🔅</h1>
 <br />

 <p>

-**Electron Dialogs** is a forked version of [custom-electron-prompt](https://github.com/Araxeus/custom-electron-prompt), which has been modified to add new functionality, fix bugs, and maintain dependency updates.
+**Electron Dialogs** is a forked version of [custom-electron-prompt](https://github.com/Aetherinox/node-electron-plugin-prompts), which has been modified to add new functionality, fix bugs, and maintain dependency updates.

 <br />